ForTheYin/mixmax-recorder/README.md

-# Giphy Mixmax Enhancement
+# Recorder Mixmax Enhancement

-This is an open source Mixmax Enhancement.
-See <http://developer.mixmax.com/docs/overview-enhancement#tutorial-building-giphy-enhancement> for more information about how to use this example code in Mixmax.
+This is an open source Mixmax Enhancement for recording and sending audio.
+Based on the original [Giphy Mixmax Enhancement](https://github.com/mixmaxhq/giphy-mixmax-app).

 ## Running locally